walkerlj0/sauce_school_codelab/README.md

 Navigate to tools/README.md to learn more about this tool, how to use it, and get resources

 This document will be for documenting sauce_school specific changes and specifications.
+**Access 'Codelabs' or Course files**
+The course are located in tools/site/CourseName (e.g. tools/site/SeleniumJS).
+Each course will contain a markdown file for each module (which contains several lessons) which is compiled into a directory containing an index.html redered from the corresponding markdown page.

 **Initial setup**
 1. Install Go and nodeJS on your computer, as per [instructions here](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)